This consultation has now closed.

 The Crown, represented by the Department of Conservation, and Te Kawerau ā Maki will make their own decisions on the proposed Deed.

-We aim to publish final decisions in July or August 2025.
+We aim to publish final decisions in August 2025.